karangoswamikenz/CLIP_labelling/README.md

-# Labelling Datasets using CLIP model
+# 2Labelling Datasets using CLIP model

 Objective of this project is to label a video/image dataset videos and images as per some tags that we provide.
 These tags can be based on our use case.<br />
 In this project we use CLIP model and sentence transformer to label videos and images.
 Currently only supports images.<br />